-- (i) Due to the COVID-19 pandemic the Dec.
-2020 NDWG meeting was cancelled, and the leadership group met via video teleconference. - (ii) The NDWG leadership group met via video teleconference in Feb 2021 to review progress. - (iii) The NDWG leadership group met via video teleconference May 2021 to review progress. - (iv) The NDWG leadership group met via video teleconference in July 2021 to review progress and re-plan technical progress according to the expected budget for FY22.
-This document is the new plan formulated during that meeting. - (v) On August 8th, 2021, a NIF DT experiment produced a yield exceeding 1 MJ.
-Understanding this experiment and its impact on diagnostic needs is an ongoing process and not fully captured in this NDP.
-Breakout sessions at the Dec.
-2021 NDWG meeting are planned to address diagnostics in this new regime.
-A follow-on workshop is also being proposed for early calendar year 2022.
-Recommendation from these workshops will be incorporated into next year's NDP.
+- (i) The Dec.
+2022 NDWG meeting was hosted by Sandia National Laboratory.
+A total of 93 in-person participants and 28 virtual participants representing institutions from around the world came together to discuss diagnostic development and progress. - (ii) The NDWG leadership group met via video teleconference in Feb 2023 to review progress. - (iii) The NDWG leadership group met via Hybrid meeting / video teleconference at LLNL in May 2022 to review progress. - (iv) The NDWG leadership group met via video teleconference in August 2023 to review progress and re-plan technical progress according to the expected budget for FY23.
+This document includes new updates based on the plan formulated during that meeting. - (v) On December 5th, 2022, a NIF DT experiment produced a yield exceeding 3 MJ, the first NIF experiment to achieve a gain greater than 1.
+Understanding this class of experiment and its impact on diagnostic needs continues to be a focus of the NDWG.